+How are brains and money connected?
+Economists have considered money from every angle for ages, but the research field of neuroeconomics is relatively new.
+Neuroeconomics studies how humans make decisions using brain activity, economics, and psychology.
+Researchers use MRI to figure out what happens biologically when people make financial decisions.
 As it turns out, brains and money are connected on the deepest levels.
 While some findings were accurately predicted by researchers, others came as a surprise.
-However, all lend valuable insight into why people make certain decisions when it comes to managing their own money.
+However, all lend valuable insight into why people make certain decisions when it comes to managing their money.

 In Your Money and Your Brain, Jason Zweig shares:

-Mercedes is a business owner and Executive Consultant with Rodan and Fields.
-In addition, she works in the field of behavior analysis for children with autism and their families, specializing in preschool aged children.
-She also has her Masters in Science from University of California at Davis.
+Mercedes is a business owner and the Executive Consultant with Rodan + Fields.
+In addition, she works in the field of behavior analysis for children with autism and their families, specializing in preschool-aged children.
+She also has her Masters in Science from the University of California at Davis.
 Share this page: